 As part of StrongerBC: British Columbia’s Economic Recovery Plan,

-the Targeted Regional Tourism Initiative is one of three infrastructure investment programs.
+the Targeted Regional Tourism Initiative was one of three infrastructure investment programs.

 The Kootenay Rockies region received $2.3 million to create